MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 ### -ClearGroupId
-This parameter allows you to remove the assigned M365 group id on a site, when the group is permanently deleted.
+This parameter allows you to remove the assigned Microsoft 365 group ID on a site, when the group is permanently deleted.

 ```yaml
 Type: SwitchParameter